zxrepo/tbblue/docs/extra-hw/wifi/WIFIand UARTReadME1st.txt

 This is fine to use the serial interface as an ASCII terminal or the AT commands of the ESP in single connection mode.
-To do proper networking with the ESP you will need a full suite of interrupt driven drivers - which I'm sure are being brewed in a lab at the moment.
+To do proper networking with the ESP you will need a full suite of interrupt driven drivers - see UART.DRV and ESPAT.DRV

 Using the UART without a WiFi module
 ------------------------------------

-A USB serial connection allows you to do all sorts of clever things - it is possible to connect up to a PC like this for transferring data.
+A USB serial connection adapter (3.3v) allows you to do all sorts of clever things - it is possible to connect up to a PC like this for transferring data.
 In fact if you were an early purchaser you probably bought one with your ESP-01 as it is the one needed to program it.

 If you use one of the easy to get TTL modules then you can communicate with PC's and other older machines - E.g. a real Spectrum with Interface 1...
 KevB is